Jacob Blaustein: Personal life

 In 1925, Blaustein married Hilda Katz.
 They had three children, Morton, Barbara, and Elizabeth.

 Blaustein enjoyed listening to classical music and was a noted collector of a variety of paintings by Vincent van Gogh, Paul Gauguin, André Derain, Camille Pissarro, and Maurice Utrillo.
 He enjoyed gardening and raising orchids and was described in Forbes as "slender and soft spoken."

 Blaustein was an active member and donor to the Democratic Party but maintained close working relationships with U.S. leaders from both parties.

 Blaustein served as a board member of a number of organizations including the Dag Hammarskjöld Foundation, Hebrew University of Jerusalem, Weizmann Institute of Science, Atlantic Council, the Signet Banking Corporation, and the Associated Jewish Charities and Welfare Fund.

 Philanthropy

 In 1957, the Jacob & Hilda Blaustein Family Foundation was established to disburse much of Blaustein's wealth through a variety of charitable, educational, and civic causes, in addition to supporting Israeli democracy, international human rights initiatives, and American Jewish education.
 The foundation serves as a benefactor of the Jacob Blaustein Institutes for Desert Research and Center for Scientific Cooperation at the Ben-Gurion University of the Negev in Israel.

 In the Baltimore area, the foundation has supported programs within Baltimore City Public Schools, the Baltimore Symphony Orchestra, and the Wilmer Ophthalmological Institute at Johns Hopkins University School of Medicine.

 Death

-Blaustein died on November 15, 1970, at the age of 78 while traveling on business in Richmond, Virginia.
+Blaustein died on November 15, 1970, at the age of 78 at his home in Baltimore, Maryland.